cenkzenginer/METU-NCC-CNG-/README.md

-# cng
+# CNG #
-#Projects and Assignments done by me in collage.
+# CNG coded assignments and proects done by me in collage.
+# May be not fully correct, please attention. #